How to Upgrade / Replace App with Win32 App Supersedence relationship | Intune

 Application Download:

-The user received below notification for application download.
-The message clearly state that targeted application will replace an existing application.
+• The message clearly states that the targeted application will replace an existing application.

 Endpoint Manager - Intune - App Download Notification